axelor/open-platform-demo/README.md

 This should generate the war package for under build/libs directory.
 You can test the war by deploying on your tomcat server.

 You can also test the application using the embedded tomcat server.
-First edit the `application.properties` and configure the database to use and then run the following command from the interactive shell.
+First edit the `axelor-config.properties` and configure the database to use and then run the following command from the interactive shell.

 ```bash
 $ ./gradlew --no-daemon run